sbelloz/DisplayMessage/README.md

 DisplayMessage
 ==============

-A simply app for Android that display the message that you have typed
+A basilar app for Android that display the message that you have typed.
+One of my first projects in Android.
+It's for only education purposes.